-When the original Clatsop Plains Community Plan was adopted, a classification system was developed as a tool to implement the various policies contained in the Comprehensive Plan.
+When the original Clatsop Plains Community Plan was adopted in 1979, a classification system was developed as a tool to implement the various policies contained in the Comprehensive Plan.
 The system reflected either what an area already was or what the community wanted the area to become.
-Some of the factors considered in designating properties were the types of public facilities available, existing uses and lot sizes, identified forest and agricultural lands and the future land use needed, such as housing.
+Some of the factors considered in designating properties were the types of public facilities available, existing uses and lot sizes, identified preservation of forest and agricultural lands and the future land use needed, such as housingneed to accommodate future residential and commercial growth.
 The classification system has six designations: